Follow-up group

 - At least one member of the follow-up group must hold a doctoral degree.

-- Members of the follow-up group may also be from outside the university.
+- The members of the follow-up group can also be from outside the University.

-- The dissertation supervisor cannot be appointed as a member of the follow-up group.
+- A supervisor of the dissertation cannot be appointed as a member of the follow-up group.

-The main tasks of the follow-up group are to monitor and support the doctoral student’s dissertation research and academic progress, as well as to provide career planning support.
+The main tasks of the follow-up group are to monitor and support the progress of the doctoral student’s dissertation research and studies, as well as to support career planning.

-A full-time doctoral student meets their follow-up group at least once a year.
-A part-time doctoral student agrees on the frequency of the follow-up group’s meetings with the follow-up group and the supervisor-in-charge.
-Doctoral students may, if they wish, meet their follow-up group between annual meetings and may also meet with their follow-up group without the presence of their supervisors.
+Full-time doctoral students convene their follow-up group at least once a year.
+Part-time doctoral students agree on the frequency of meetings with the follow-up group and the supervisor-in-charge.
+Doctoral students can also convene their follow-up group between annual meetings if they wish, as well as meet with the group without their supervisors being present.

-- Supporting and monitoring the progress of doctoral studies and dissertation research.
+- monitoring and supporting the progress of the doctoral student’s dissertation research and studies.

-- Supporting the doctoral student’s career planning and discussing employment opportunities after completing the doctoral degree.
+- supporting the doctoral student’s career planning and discussing postdoctoral employment opportunities.

-- Supporting the doctoral student’s well-being in work and study.
+- supporting the doctoral student’s professional development and wellbeing in their work and studies.

-- Informing the specialisation representative of any conflicts arising in the supervision of the dissertation.
+- informing the specialisation representative of any conflicts related to dissertation supervision.

-- Providing input on the progress of the doctoral studies and research when the supervisor-in-charge has proposed deactivating the doctoral student’s right to pursue doctoral studies.
+- expressing an opinion on the progress of the doctoral student’s studies and research when the dissertation’s supervisor-in-charge has proposed deactivation of the doctoral study rights.

 Appointing a follow-up group